LittleYUYU/CoaCor/README.md

 #### Code Retrieval
 All data can be found [here](code/CodeRetrieval-Main/data/).
 The data can be accessed using "pickle".
 This folder basically contains:
 - The vocabulary for NL question (sql.qt.vocab.pkl) and code snippet (sql.code.vocab.pkl).
 - The processed training/validation/test data from StaQC.
-For example, "sql.train.qt.pkl" contains the NL questions in the training data, and "sql.val.code.pkl" contains the code snippets in the validation data.
+For example, "sql.train.qt.pkl" contains the NL questions in the training data, and "sql.val.code.pkl" contains the code snippets in the validation data.<br>
+By pairing "sql.train.qt.pkl" and "sql.train.code.pkl" line-by-line, you can read pairs of `<question, code>`.
 - The processed DEV/EVAL set.
 For example, "codenn_combine_new.sql.dev.qt.pkl" contains the NL questions in the DEV set, and "codenn_combine_new.sql.eval.code.pkl" contains the code snippets in the EVAL set (as well as their negative samples in evaluation). <br>
 Note that we have formatted these two sets to fit [our evaluation implementation](https://github.com/LittleYUYU/CoaCor/blob/master/code/CodeRetrieval-Main/code/codesearcher.py#L128).
-Each file should look like:
+For example, when pairing "codenn_combine_new.sql.dev.qt.pkl" and "codenn_combine_new.sql.dev.code.pkl" line-by-line, you will read:
 ```
 # The first 50 items correspond to one <q1, c1> pair with its 49 negative code snippets.
 # Note that the dataset contains three NL descriptions for each positive code snippet, so we have [q11, q12, q13].